ahsanhabib98/RISCV-Keystone/keystone/keystone-experiments/VGG16-keystone/README.md

 # Running Vgg16 in keystone environment
 From https://github.com/RamyaBoggaram/VGG16-in-keystone

 These are the steps to build vgg16 in keystone which is non docker but having docker configurations.
-To setup the keystone environment in local machine follow: https://github.com/RamyaBoggaram/Keystone-with-Docker-configurations-as-non-docker
+To setup the keystone environment in local machine follow [these instructions](../../keystone-setup.md)
 # 1. Copy the code
 ```
 cd keystone/sdk/examples/hello/eapp